DhabiaKM/Performing-Robots-Final-Project/README.md

 **21st of Nov 2022**

 We started building our robot!
-We found L shaped cardboard pieces around the lab and sawed them to a unifrom size.
+We found L shaped cardboard pieces around the lab and sawed them to a uniform size.
 These pieces will form our robot's skeleton.
 Then using supports between each L shaped corner piece, we glued them onto the platform!

 ![](/media/skeleton1.png)